-Lauren is currently a graduate student at the Heller School for Social Policy and Management in the Masters of Arts program in Sustainable International Development.
-Lauren is currently conducting her Masters Practicum in Colombia with the Corporation for the Sustainable Development of the Archipelago of San Andres, Old Providence, and Santa Catalina (CORALINA), which is the regional government entity of Colombia’s National Environment System (SINA).
-She is working with CORALINA's Seaflower Marine Protected Area team and stakeholders on its sustainable alternative livelihoods projects, helping to strengthen the capacity of community-based organizations, as well as assisting with an organizational collaboration with the National Oceanic and Atmospheric Administration (NOAA).
+Lauren holds a Masters of Arts in Sustainable International Development from the Heller School for Social Policy and Management at Brandeis University.
+Lauren conducted her Masters Practicum in 2012-2013 in Colombia with the Corporation for the Sustainable Development of the Archipelago of San Andres, Old Providence, and Santa Catalina (CORALINA), which is the regional government entity of Colombia’s National Environment System (SINA).
+She served as member of CORALINA's Seaflower Marine Protected Area management team, supported sustainable alternative livelihoods projects, and compiled publications on cultural natural resource use, as well as assisting with an organizational collaboration with the U.S. National Oceanic and Atmospheric Administration (NOAA).